The Conventional View of Sin

 For what the law could not do, in that it was weak through the flesh, God sending his own Son in the likeness of sinful flesh, and for sin, condemned sin in the flesh:

 Furthermore, in John 14:30, Jesus, undoubtedly speaking of Satan and his power to exert influence through indwelling Sin, said “the prince of this world…hath nothing in me.”
 These verses and many others affirm that Christ’s body, like Adam’s before the Fall, was not indwelt with Sin.
 Therefore, since 1 John 3:5 also tells us that “in [Christ] was no sin” and Hebrews 7:26 describes Christ as “undefiled [and] separate from sinners” then in what way was Christ’s body similar to that of “sinful flesh”?
-We know that Christ’s body experienced hunger (Matthew 21:18), thirst (John 19:28), weariness (John 4:6), sleep (Mark 4:38), sorrow (John 11:35), pain (Isaiah 53:5,10), etc. but there are at least two other, more pertinent ways that come to mind.
+We know that Christ’s body experienced hunger (Matthew 21:18), thirst (John 19:28), weariness (John 4:6), sleep (Mark 4:38), sorrow (John 11:35), pain (Isaiah 53:5,10), etc. but there are at least two other, more pertinent answers that come to mind.
 The bible indicates that God prepared for Christ a body (Hebrews 10:5) which was subservient to death (Philippians 2:8) and temptation (Hebrew 4:15).
 The great mystery behind how all of this could be, fades into insignificance once we remember that it was actually God and not some mere created being Who was wrapped in this human flesh.
-So according to Romans 5:12 which is the very verse in question, we see that since all men die then all men must also inherit a body of Sin prior to inheriting death.
+So according to Romans 5:12 which is the very verse in question, we see that since all men die, then all men must also inherit a body of Sin prior to inheriting death.
 We also see that the exception to this rule, Christ the God-man, was not inhabited by Sin.